← Back to lessons

 Make the background darker and add more space between sections

-Add a photo placeholder at the top, a circle with my initials inside it
+Add a photo placeholder at the top.
+A circle with my initials inside it.

 The links should be buttons instead of plain text.
 Make them subtle, not loud.